Thích Quảng Đức: Religious background

-South Vietnam was often portrayed as having a Buddhist majority, comprising 70–90% of the population.
+South Vietnam was often portrayed as having a Buddhist majority, comprising up to 70–80% of the population.
 These figures, reported by foreign journalists, were overestimated, as Westerners commonly mistook folk religion for Buddhism.
 The actual number of Buddhists was much smaller, at most about 27%.
-Ngo Dinh Diem was regarded by "orthodox" historians as having pursued pro-Catholic policies that antagonized many Buddhists.
+President Ngo Dinh Diem was then generally regarded as having pursued pro-Catholic policies that antagonized many Buddhists.
 The government was regarded as being biased towards Catholics in public service and military promotions, as well as the allocation of land and business favors.

-The distribution of firearms to village self-defense militias intended to repel Việt Cộng guerrillas allegedly saw weapons only given to Catholics.
-The Catholic Church was the largest landowner in the country, and the "private" status that was imposed on Buddhism by the French, which required official permission to conduct public Buddhist activities, was not repealed by Diệm.
+The distribution of firearms to village self-defense militias intended to repel Viet Cong guerrillas allegedly saw weapons only given to Catholics.
+The "private" status that was imposed on Buddhism by the French, which required official permission to conduct public Buddhist activities, was not repealed by Diệm.
 Land owned by the Catholic Church was exempt from land reform measures.
 Allegedly, U.S. aid was disproportionately distributed to Catholic majority villages.
 Under Diệm, the Catholic Church enjoyed special exemptions in property acquisition, and in 1959, he dedicated the country to the Virgin Mary.
 The white and gold papal flag was allegedly flown at major public events in South Vietnam.
-However, portrayals by Western media at the time were severely distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.
+However, portrayals by Western media at the time were distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.

 Buddhist discontent erupted following a ban in early May on flying the Buddhist flag in Huế on Vesak, the birthday of Gautama Buddha.
 Just days before, Catholics had been encouraged to fly the papal flag at a celebration for Archbishop Ngô Đình Thục of Huế, Diệm's elder brother.
 A large crowd of Buddhists protested the ban, defying the government by flying Buddhist flags on Vesak and marching on the government broadcasting station.
 Government forces fired into the crowd of protesters, killing nine people.
 Diệm's refusal to take responsibility—he blamed the Viet Cong for the deaths—led to further Buddhist protests and calls for religious equality.
 As Diệm remained unwilling to comply with Buddhist demands, the frequency of protests increased.